Excel Fill Series and Pick From Custom List

 - Right click on the next cell under the list and select "Pick From List".
 Excel will bring a up a pull down of options from your list.

 - Select one and the cell will be populated with that value.

 You can show your master list or hide it.
 To hide it, select the rows with your list, then click on Format, Row, Hide.

 Use the Custom Fill Series to save time when creating your data sheets.
-Use the Pick From List function to obtain consistent descriptions for fields that you want to total with Excels Pivot Table function and then create a Pareto or bar char.
+Use the Excel Pick From List function to obtain consistent descriptions for fields that you want to total with Excels Pivot Table function and then create a Pareto or bar chart.